wangziblake/MoDern/README.md

 ## Citation
 If you want to use the platform and training datasets, please cite the following paper:

-Zi Wang et al., A Sparse Model-inspired Deep Thresholding Network for Exponential Signal Reconstruction—Application in Fast Biological Spectroscopy, IEEE Transactions on Neural Networks and Learning Systems, 34(10): 7578-7592, 2023.
+Zi Wang et al., A Sparse Model-inspired Deep Thresholding Network for Exponential Signal Reconstruction—Application in Fast Biological Spectroscopy, ***IEEE Transactions on Neural Networks and Learning Systems***, 34(10): 7578-7592, 2023.